DEPARTMENT HISTORY

 Valerie Ester in 1977 (Manatee Library Digital Collections)

-Chief Vito “Vic” Badalamenti served honorably in the US Air Force, then as a New York state trooper for 21 years.
-He joined the department in 1980 and was selected as Chief in 1985, filling the position until 1995.
+Vito “Vic” Badalamenti served honorably in the US Air Force, then as a New York state trooper for 21 years.
+He joined the department in 1980 and was selected as Chief in 1985, a position he held until 1995.

 Albert Hogle served briefly as Chief, following a 28-year career as a narcotics officer with the Sarasota Police Department, where he eventually served as Commissioner and Mayor of the City of Sarasota.
 Following his brief tenure in Bradenton, Chief Hogle served as the Chief of the Longboat Key Police Department.
 He was known as a calm, caring, laid-back leader who always made time for anyone who needed him.
 While at BPD, Chief Hogle initiated the Safe Streets program, revamped the Narcotics Unit, and created an oversight team to manage hiring and ethics issues.

-Chief Michael “Razz” Radzilowski began his career as an officer with the Washington DC Police Department in 1970.
+Chief Radzilowski began his career as an officer with the Washington, DC Police Department in 1970.
 He moved through the ranks for 31 years before coming to Bradenton as Chief.
 He initially planned to run the department for two or three years, then retire.
 Instead, he served as Chief for 13 years.
-Chief Radzilowski and the department focused on a community policing philosophy to foster a positive relationship with residents and officers, which was credited with helping the crime rate drop 69 percent under his administration.
+Chief Radzilowski and the department focused on a community policing philosophy to foster positive relationships with residents and officers, which was credited with helping the crime rate drop 69% under his administration.